William Broomfield: Retirement

-After retirement, Broomfield started a foundation in Michigan that supports various charities in southeast Michigan, including the efforts to cure cancer, spina bifida, Alzheimer's, and the Salvation Army.
+After retirement in 1993, Broomfield started a foundation that supports various charities in southeast Michigan, including the efforts to cure cancer, spina bifida and Alzheimer's, and the Salvation Army.
 A longtime resident of Lake Orion, Michigan, he last lived in Kensington, Maryland.

 In September 2000, Congress designated the Royal Oak Post Office at 200 West 2nd Street in Royal Oak, Michigan, as the William S. Broomfield Post Office Building.

 On December 30, 2006, Broomfield collapsed at the state funeral memorial for former U.S. President Gerald Ford at the United States Capitol, bringing the ceremonies to a temporary pause.
 The reason given for the collapse was exhaustion.

 Broomfield's wife Jane died on March 21, 2013, at the age of 97, due to heart failure.
 Broomfield died on February 20, 2019, at the age of 96 in Kensington, Maryland, where he resided in his later years.